If you love pesto, then you’ll love this keto shrimp and asparagus made with fresh pesto. It takes just 25 minutes to make!

 With only 8 ingredients, this weeknight dish is simple and quick to make.

-- To start, you'll make the pesto.
-In a food processor, you'll add the basil, garlic, parmesan, pine nuts and olive oil.
+STEP 1: In a food processor, you'll add the basil, garlic, parmesan, pine nuts and olive oil.
 Then, you'll pulse to a somewhat smooth consistency.
 We recommend tasting the pesto and increasing ingredients as desired (or leave as is).
 If you prefer more garlic, add a clove more.
 If you want a more salty flavor, either season with salt or add more parmesan.
 Or, you can add more pine nuts for a more nutty flavor.
-And, adding more basil will give you a more herby flavor.
+Adding more basil will give you a more herby flavor.
+If sauce is thick, you can thin with more olive oil.

 About Store-Bought Pesto